Ensono/amido.github.io/docs/cli_testing_frameworks.md

 ## Get testing

-At the end of boostrapping your example framework, you will have an output that will contain all the:
+At the end of bootstrapping your example framework, you will have an output that will contain all the:

 * dependencies
 * scripts